AfiaaAziz/AfiaaAziz/README.md

-Bio
 Hy I'm Afia an enthusiastic first-year Computer Science student at Air University, driven by a curiosity for the dynamic world of technology.
 I’m committed to expanding my skills, delving into data structures and algorithms, and fostering connections within the tech community.

 🔍 **Currently Exploring:**
 - C++